-Morning: Breakfast service.
+Breakfast service.
 Dry landing.
-Nature walk and more wildlife watching.
-Deep water snorkeling.
+Nature walks and more wildlife watching Deep-water snorkeling.

-Evening: Guide briefing.
-Dinner service and navigation to Espanola Island
+Guide briefing.
+Navigation to Espanola Island and dinner service